The Pump Scheduling Problem: A Real-World Scenario for Reinforcement Learning: Research Opportunities Enabled by the Testbed

-\textbf{Continuous action-space.} The set of actions of the water distribution system is discrete.
-There is a finite set of pumps that operate with a fixed speed beside the option to turn all of them off.
-Although not explored in previous works, the simulator can adapt to variable speed pump(s).
-Then, approaches suitable for continuous action space, such as actor-critic~\citep{sutton18}, can be evaluated while exploring the environment.
+\paragraph*{Continuous action-space.} In its current configuration, the control space of the water distribution simulator is discrete: a finite set of pumps operate at fixed speeds, with the additional option of turning off all pumps.
+However, as discussed in Appendix~\ref{sec:continuous}, the simulator can be extended to support variable-speed pumps, enabling continuous control of flow rates.
+This opens the door to evaluating RL approaches designed for continuous action spaces, such as actor-critic methods~\citep{sutton18}.
+Such extensions would allow researchers to investigate smooth control policies with fine-grained actuation.

+Together, these research directions underscore the testbed's versatility as a platform to advance RL research in realistic environments.